-- 1. Open a terminal window and log in as the root user. - 2.
-At the command prompt, type useradd username and then press Enter.
-Be sure to enter the correct username for the user. - 3.
-Type the command passwd username and then press Enter. - 4.
+1. Open a terminal window and log in as the root user.

+Be sure to enter the correct username for the user.

+- 3. Type the command passwd username and then press Enter. - 4.
 Type the password for the user when prompted and then press Enter. - 5.
 Log out as root and try logging in as the user to be sure the login now works.